Legal Assistance to Military Personnel Section

 As you may be aware, the Adverse Information Pilot Program (AIPP) is based on 10 U.S.C. § 615(a)(3), which reads, in part, with regard to promotions to a grade of O-4 or higher (MAJOR) “any credible information of an adverse nature, including any substantiated adverse finding or conclusion from an officially documented investigation or inquiry, shall be furnished to the selection board in accordance with standards and procedures set out in the regulations prescribed by the Secretary of Defense….”(emphasis added)

 Remarkably, 10 U.S.C. § 615(a)(3) does not define “substantiated.”
 It is a standard without a burden of proof.
 As a result, uniformed members are often left befuddled.
-Fortunately, several U.S. Army Regulations (AR),
+Fortunately, several U.S. Army Regulations (AR), and

-of the evidence standard, whether or not the ground(s) for discharge listed in the notice to the officer (respondent) exists.”)
+standard, whether or not the ground(s) for discharge listed in the notice to the officer (respondent) exists.”)

 Although the preponderance standard seems clear, this has not stopped some overzealous military law enforcement officials from interjecting unsubstantiated matters into promotion boards based upon a Judge Advocate’s so-called “probable cause opines.”
 However, this “probable cause” standard is legally insufficient to trigger the adverse disclosure requirements set forth by 10 USC § 615(a)(3).
 See e.g., United States v.
 Bethea, 61 M.J.
 184 (C.A.A.F.
 2005) (“Probable cause is met by less than a fifty percent probability, so that even two contradictory statements can both be supported by probable cause.")